ManikHossain08/ManikHossain08/README.md

 ### Hi there, This is Manik Hossain 👋

-- 🔭 I’m currently working on bigdata platform and software engineering domain
+- 🔭 I’m currently working on bigdata platform and software engineering domain as a Software Data Engineer at Mediaoptimise (Montreal, Quebec, Canada)
 - 🌱 I’m currently learning data engineering tools and technologies
 - 📫 How to reach me: manik.ruet08@gmail.com